SysKitTeam/docs-insights/get-to-know-insights/health-overview.md

 ## Alerts
-Alerts section shows the amount of alerts generated in the time interval and which types of alerts were occuring most frequently during the interval.
+Alerts section shows the amount of alerts generated in the time interval and which types of alerts were occurring most frequently during the interval.

 >For detailed information on Alerts [see this article.](#internal/get-to-know-insights/insights-alerts)